RebelToolbox/RebelDocumentation/tutorials/assets_pipeline/importing_audio_samples.rst

 Looping
 ~~~~~~~

-Godot supports looping in the samples (tools such as Sound Forge or
+Rebel Engine supports looping in the samples (tools such as Sound Forge or
 Audition can add loop points to WAV files).
 This is useful for sound
 effects, such as engines, machine guns etc. Ping-pong looping is also
 supported.